ntop/n2n/doc/Crypto.md

 - ChaCha20 (CTR) (`-A4`)
 - SPECK in CTR mode (`-A5`)

-To renounce encryption, `-A1` enables the so called `null_transform` transmitting all payload data unencryptedly.

 The following chart might help to make a quick comparison and decide what cipher to use:

 | Cipher | Mode | Block Size | Key Size         | IV length |Speed | Built-In | Origin |